endeavorcomm/le-cms/setup-cert-mgmt-system.md

 #### Login to your certificate management server as the certbot user

+## Setup cronjob to renew certificates

+Edit certbot's crontab

+    crontab -e

+Copy and paste the below line to the bottom of the existing cron list - adjust time as desired, default is everyday at 5:00am.
+Save and close the file

+    0 5 * * * sudo certbot -q renew

 Download scripts, or clone the repo from [GitHub](https://github.com/endeavorcomm/le-cms), and copy to the user's home directory

     sudo apt install git